-In preparation for a presentation at my local NCT branch Bump, Baby & Beyond Fair, I did some informal research into women’s experiences of maternity leave.
-Here’s a summary of the results.
+In preparation for a presentation at a local NCT event, I conducted some informal research into women’s experiences of maternity leave.
+Below is a summary of the results.
 If you took part, thank you SO much.
 Your support is much appreciated.

 - Survey distributed via social media, via NCT groups, Fetcheveryone and LinkedIn